ElianCordoba/softwareontheroad/src/content/react-hooks.md

 <a name="existing-hooks"> </a>

-# The existing react hooks
+# The existing React hooks

   The new API comes with two main pre-existing hooks, and some others for other use cases

-### Basics react hooks
+### Basics React hooks

-  The foundation of all react hooks, every other hook you will see is a variation of these three or are using them as primitives.
+  The foundation of all React hooks, every other hook you will see is a variation of these three or are using them as primitives.

   - The `useState` is the _State hook_ use it for declaring the state in your components